luizparente/logistic-regression/src/optimized_sampling/README.md

 ## Implementation Overview

-The goal of the algorithm is to efficiently approximate the full dataset using a sampled subset based on leverage scores.
-This is achieved by performing Singular Value Decomposition (SVD) on the data matrix $X$ to calculate the leverage scores, then using those scores to sample a subset of the data.
-Finally, the sampled data is used to train a Logistic Regression model, which is expected to approximate the performance of a model trained on the entire dataset.
+At a high level, the goal of the sampling algorithm studied here is to derive a sampled subset that efficiently approximate the full dataset.
+This is achieved by performing Singular Value Decomposition (SVD) on the data matrix $X$ to calculate leverage scores, then using it to sample a subset of the data.
+Finally, the sampled data is used to train a Logistic Regression model, which is expected to closely replicate the performance of a model trained on the entire dataset.

 ### Leverage Score Calculation
 The leverage scores are computed with method `compute_leverage_scores`, which uses **Singular Value Decomposition (SVD)**.
 It decomposes the matrix $X$ into its singular vectors and values.
 The leverage score for each dataset entry (row in the matrix) is calculated as the sum of the squares of the elements in the corresponding row of the left singular vector matrix $U$.